Will coronavirus (COVID-19) claims impact a business's experience modification factor and claim-free discount (if applicable)?

 Only losses for allowed coronavirus claims are being removed from the experience factor calculations.

-Does an employer need to report hours when their business is closed during the pandemic, or when a employee is continuing to be paid or kept on salary but is not actually working?
+Does an employer need to report hours when their business is closed during the pandemic, or when an employee is continuing to be paid or kept on salary but is not actually working?

-If an employer continues to pay an employee while their business is closed during a coronavirus quarantine or to maintain the employee's salary on an open claim, the hours don't need to be reported if the employee is not actually working.
+If an employer continues to pay an employee while their business is closed during a coronavirus quarantine or to maintain the employee's salary on an open claim, the employee's hours don't need to be reported if the employee is not actually working.
+The employer must still file a quarterly report.

 - If you have hourly employees who are continuing to be paid and are not working as a result of the pandemic, you are not required to report hours and premium for the time they are not working.